Is your firm stuck in a rut of hasty decision-making, short-term goal setting, and poor future planning?

 Driving firm value requires the right mix of short- and long-term actions.
 Though both are necessary for firms to thrive, most unfortunately place greater emphasis on short-term goals without much consideration for the future.

-This guide will help you find the right combination of actions and create value in the short term and long term, for your company and society.
+This guide will help your organization find the right combination of actions and create value now and in the long term, for your company and society.

 - A three-step process for achieving the right balance of short- and long-term actions